-The Luas Green Line from Broombridge to Bride's Glen has seen significant passenger growth over the last few years, with a significant rise following the completion of Luas Cross City.
+The Luas Green Line from Broombridge to Bride's Glen has seen substantial passenger growth over the last few years, with a significant rise following the completion of Luas Cross City.
 That growth is expected to continue as places such as Sandyford and Cherrywood are expanded.
-In order to accommodate a continuation of that growth in advance of MetroLink, the capacity of the Green Line will need to be increased.
+In order to accommodate a continuation of that growth in advance of a future transition to a metro system, the capacity of the Green Line will need to be increased.

 As part of Luas Cross City, seven 54.6 metre trams were introduced to the newly extended Green Line.
 To cater for the increasing demands on this line over the coming years, further upgrading of the capacity of the Green Line will be undertaken.
-This will include lengthening the existing Green Line fleet of 40m long vehicles to 54.6m, the purchase of 8 no. additional vehicles to address future passenger demand, modifications to Sandyford Depot to maintain the longer and larger fleet of vehicles and other measures to increase the tram capacity of the Green Line in advance of its upgrade to metro standard as part of the MetroLink project.
+This will include lengthening the existing Green Line fleet of 40m long vehicles to 54.6m, the purchase of additional vehicles to address future passenger demand, modifications to Sandyford Depot to maintain the longer and larger fleet of vehicles, and other measures to increase the tram capacity of the Green Line in advance of its future upgrade to metro standard.
+Those measures may include the development of additional tram turn-back facilities between Ranelagh and the city centre and/or additional platforms at stops such as St. Stephen's Green and Charlemont, and measures to address issues at vehicular/pedestrian crossing locations.